Table of contents

 Here in the coastal Pacific Northwest, we can expect the summer dearth to follow the blackberry bloom—an event that coincides with the beginning of the dry season.
-But if you dropped me in the middle of Texas, Alberta, or Kentucky tomorrow afternoon, I wouldn’t know the plants, the weather patterns, or the rhythm of the seasons.
+But if you dropped me in the middle of Texas, Alberta, or Kentucky, I wouldn’t know the plants, the weather patterns, or the rhythm of the seasons.
+Dearth is always regional.

-Also “dearth” will mean different things, depending on where you live.
+Also, “dearth” can mean different things in different places.
 The dictionary defines dearth as “a scarcity or lack of something”—a definition with some wiggle room.
-A nectar dearth in some areas means there is a lot less forage than before; in other areas, it means nearly a complete absence of nectar.
+A nectar dearth in some areas means there is a lot less forage than before.
+In other areas, it means a complete absence of nectar.
 Again, the local people know what they mean, but it is hard for a complete stranger (or neophyte) to understand.

-But no matter how you define dearth, the bees know the real status of the nectar flow.
-Honey bees behave in distinctly different ways when nectar shortages occur, so that is the surest way to recognize a dearth.
-No doubt, different beekeepers will notice different behavior changes, and not all bees in all places will behave the same.
-Nevertheless, below is a list of behaviors I have noticed over a number of years.
+Different beekeepers will notice different behavior changes, and not all bees in all places will behave the same.
+Nevertheless, below is a list of behaviors I have noticed over the years.
 Just remember that your list may be different.

-- You will often see honey bees on flowers they normally avoid.
+- You will sometimes see honey bees on flowers they normally avoid.
 Not just honey bees but others, such as bumble bees, are suddenly trying new foods—eating their spinach, so to speak.

 - Bees will sometimes re-sample flowers.
-That is, they go back to a flower they already tried once and try it again.
-This is rarely seen during a good flow.
+That is, they go back to a flower they already tried and try it again.
+We rarely see this behavior during a strong nectar flow.

-- Robbing and fighting may occur.
-You may see a tussle on your alighting board or dead bees on the ground in front of the hive.
+- Robbing and fighting may occur when bees try to steal from each other.
+You may see a tussle on your alighting board or dead bees on the ground in front of your hive.

 - Dumpster diving.
 One day I harvested Ross Rounds and left the wet supers outside on the picnic table for a few minutes.
 The minutes quickly turned into an hour and when I returned, I discovered the supers hidden by a brown and pulsating mass of bodies.

 - Bees alight in odd places.
-This morning I saw some on the side of the house, one crawling up my water bottle, a few loitering in the bed of the truck.
+This morning I saw some on the side of the house, one crawling up my water bottle, a few loitering in the truck’s bed.
 Some may crawl around on blades of grass beneath the hive, or settle on the hive stand or lid.
 Bees with no place to forage can’t complete their main mission.
 They may act displaced, bored, or bee-wildered.

 - Similarly, bees will investigate promising smells.
 They may check out your bee suit, your hive tool, or you—especially if you use scented products.
 They check out anything that may contain a drop of nectar, even the odor of barbecue sauce.